 - in connection with port authority surveillance and security;

-- registered professional land surveyor in connection with the practice of professional surveying, provided that no individual is identifiable in the image;
+- if the image is captured by a registered professional land surveyor in connection with the practice of professional surveying, provided that no individual is identifiable in the image;

-- professional engineer licensed in connection with the practice of engineering, provided that no individual is identifiable in the image; or
+- if the image is captured by a licensed professional engineer licensed in connection with the practice of engineering, provided that no individual is identifiable in the image; or

-- if (A) an insurance company or of an affiliate of the company in connection with the underwriting of an insurance policy, or the rating or adjusting of an insurance claim, regarding real property or a structure on real property; and (B) the operator of the unmanned aircraft is authorized by the Federal Aviation Administration to conduct operations within the airspace from which the image is captured.
+- if (A) the image is captured by an employee of an insurance company or of an affiliate of the company in connection with the underwriting of an insurance policy, or the rating or adjusting of an insurance claim, regarding real property or a structure on real property; and (B) the operator of the drone is authorized by the FAA to conduct operations within the airspace from which the image is captured.

-If you were to shoot down the drone that is lawfully allowed to be flying in the airspace, you could be held liable for the damages.
+Ultimately, if you shoot down a drone that is lawfully operating, you could be held liable for damages.

 But if can’t shoot it, what can I do?

 First, call local law enforcement, especially if you believe it is taking pictures.
 Under Section 423.003 of the Texas Government Code, it is a Class C misdemeanor offense to use a drone to capture an image of an individual or privately owned real property “with the intent to conduct surveillance on the individual or property captured in the image.”